Stillwater Triple Hybrid Power Plant

 The Stillwater GeoSolar Hybrid Plant is a combined 61 MW solar energy and geothermal power plant in the U.S. state of Nevada.
 Located 12 mi NE of Fallon, near Stillwater, the site includes a 26MW solar photovoltaic plant and a 2MW solar thermal plant that were added to a 33MW geothermal plant.

 Overview

-The project is the world's first combined solar/geothermal plant and constructed by Enel Green Power.
-It is also the first triple hybrid power plant, combining geothermal, photovoltaic and solar thermal power generation, using the Organic Rankine cycle.
+The project is a solar/geothermal plant and constructed by Enel Green Power.
 POWER Engineers Inc. provided detailed engineering services for the original binary geothermal plant as well as for the 2 MW Concentrating Solar Power (CSP) system.
 The total output of 15 GWh/month from the plant was sold to NV Energy.
 In summer, the PV plant produces more when the thermal plant is less efficient due to dry cooling in high temperatures.

 Geothermal plant

 The plant entered into operation in 2001, and revitalized in 2009.

 Solar photovoltaic plant

 Covering 240 acre, the plant has 89,000 polycrystalline silicon solar panels and has a generation capacity of 26 MW.
 The photovoltaic generation was designed to make up for the reduction in output from the geothermal plant due to high ambient temperatures during summer midday hours.